ausybenelux/lissa_kickstart/README.md

 has support for provisioning the backend across multiple servers.
 See the documentation included with the repository for more information.

+## Demo

+You can test the application using the demo web client located at <http://admin.lissa.dev/profiles/lissa_kickstart/test/client/demo.html>.

+The test web application will:

+- Load all events from the Drupal 8 REST event API.
+- Load all existing notifications from the Drupal 8 REST notification API.
+- Set up websocket connections to all events.

+Notifications added to events will show up automatically in the test web application.

 ## Architecture

 ![LISSA Component Diagram](doc/component-diagram.png)